JamesB0T/Windsensor_WiFi_1000/README.md

 ## How can I use it?

 I use the windsensor in combination with [OpenPlotter](http://www.sailoog.com/openplotter) on a Rasiberry Pi 3B.
 OpenPlotter is a access point for WiFi devices.
 The windsensor connects via WiFi with OpenPlotter and send the NMEA0183 data telegrams each second.
 The windsensor sends 4 types of telegrams.
 3 standard telegrams (MWV, VWR, VPW) and one custom telegram (INF).
-Under following [link](http://www.nmea.de/nmea0183datensaetze.html) you found more informations about NMEA0183.
+Under following [link](http://www.nmea.de/nmea0183datensaetze.html) you find more informations about NMEA0183.